woprd/ctfs/csa/csc2024/townpulse/README.md

 exit
 ```

-There we logged out of root, Joan, and Pentester, then sshed back in to the latter and to apply the new group memberships.
+There we logged out of root, Joan, and Pentester, then sshed back in to the latter to apply the new group memberships.
 Check those.

 ```bash
 ssh -p 2222 Pentester@<ip>